daniel5151/cs241lecturenotes/cs241lecturenotes.md

 - E~1~|E~2~ where both are REs, or (Alternation / Union)
 - E* where E is a RE (Repetition)

+And there is an Order of Precendence for the last 3:
+1) Repetition
+2) Concatenation
+3) Alternation

 ## RE examples

 L = {cab,car,card}, $\Sigma$= {a,b,c,...z}